 The Crossing has also moved aggressively into the area of benevolence.
-Presently we operate four thrift stores – two in Quincy, one in Macomb, and one in Kirksville.
+Presently we operate five thrift stores – two in Quincy, one in Macomb, one in Mt.
+Sterling, and one in Kirksville.
 We also plan to open one in the near future in Hannibal.
 The income from these ventures has exponentially increased funds available for local benevolence.
-Interfacing with ministries like Celebrate Recovery, The Crossing offers jobs and job placement, counseling, financial assistance, and encouragement.
+Interfacing with ministries like Celebrate Recovery and Jobs for Life, The Crossing offers jobs and job placement, counseling, financial assistance, and encouragement.

 As of 2014, The Crossing has grown from a small local church of 230 to a multi-site mega-church of nearly 7,000 ministering in a region covering 3 states, 9 counties over 165 miles wide, sharing the gospel of Jesus Christ.
 We continue to endeavor to change one life at a time by introducing all kinds of people to an intimate, personal relationship to Jesus Christ.

 The Crossing is an independent, non-denominational Christian Church started in Quincy in March of 1974.
 Madison Park Christian Church planted it as Payson Road Christian Church with 58 volunteers, holding services at Monroe Elementary School.
-A land purchase and building program later, the church located at 2901 Payson Road.
+A land purchase and building program later, which became the church located at 2901 Payson Road.

-In 1998, PRCC made the decision to tighten its focus on the un-churched by becoming a mobile church, setting up and tearing down equipment for services in the Quincy Senior High School auditorium creating a more neutral environment that would be less intimidating.
-That step of faith opened doors to a permanent “neutral ground” home, the 22 acre, 64,000 square foot John Wood Community College campus at 48th and Maine Street.
+In 1998, Payson Road made the decision to tighten its focus on the "un-churched" by becoming a mobile church.
+It began setting up and tearing down equipment for services in the Quincy Senior High School auditorium, creating a more neutral environment that would be less intimidating.
+That step of faith opened doors to a permanent home, the 22 acre, 64,000 square foot John Wood Community College campus at 48th and Maine Street in Quincy.
 Our new location needed a new name.
 We became Payson Road Christian Church at The Crossing, later shortened to simply The Crossing.
 In 2005, the church was completely out of space even with four services and so we added a new 30,000 square foot auditorium to accommodate existing and future growth.